Nearly 56% of Social Security recipients owe

-- You file taxes as single, head of household or qualifying widow or widower, and the total of half your Social Security income plus income from other sources sums to more than $34,000.
+- You file taxes as single, head of household or qualifying widow or widower, and the total of half your Social Security income plus income from other sources is more than $34,000.

-- You are married and file a joint tax return, and half your Social Security income plus the total income from other sources is more than $44,000.
+- You are married and file a joint tax return, and half your Social Security income plus the total income from other sources totals more than $44,000.

 To find out how much of your benefits are taxable, you'll calculate what the IRS terms your "combined income."
-This is the sum of half of the Social Security money you received during the calendar year plus other income sources that you've earned during the year, such as pensions, wages, dividends, interest and capital gains.
+This is the sum of half of the Social Security money you received during the calendar year plus other income you've earned during the year, such as

-The IRS formula for calculating combined income for Social Security tax look like this:
+The IRS formula for calculating combined income for Social Security tax looks like this: